 Severe Research Restrictions: With Severe Restrictions, all basic and animal research experimentation requiring a physical presence at UMD should cease as we move to maintenance operations: maintaining and caring for important instruments, animal colonies, cell lines, and other valuable resources.
 An exception to this is research related to COVID-19.
 Other limited exemptions for research requiring campus facilities will be approved at the Dean’s level and submitted for final approval to the Office of the Vice President for Research.

-Please note that no one may be forced to come to campus to work during the period from now through March 25th while we do an orderly transition to these new restrictions.
+Please note that no one may be forced to come to campus to work.
 For those working in campus facilities, please remember at all times to continue to use proper precautions – wash hands, wear gloves, maintain 6-ft distance between persons, and wipe down lab benches or other surfaces.
 If you have concerns about your rights as a staff member or student, you may use this anonymous website to report your concerns: https://vpaf.umd.edu/ethics-integrity-and-compliance-reporting.

 Federal granting agencies are responding quickly and are introducing significant flexibility due to the COVID-19 pandemic.
 The most updated guidance about these changes is provided on this website.
 Please reach out to your NIH, NSF or other agency program director as soon as possible with concerns and questions about grants and contracts regulations.
 Faculty should keep their collaborators (academic, private, non-profit, and community organizations) informed of any study-specific plans and actions.